-California billionaire and prominent Democratic donor Tom Steyer has made an early entrance into Colorado’s 2018 election battleground, a Western Wire review of Colorado’s campaign finance reports reveals.
+California billionaire and leading Democratic donor Tom Steyer has entered Colorado’s 2018 election arena ahead of schedule, as per a review of Colorado’s campaign finance reports by Western Wire.

-Steyer gave $400, the state maximum per individual, on December 20, 2017 to each of five Colorado candidates, all Democrats.
-In the state House, Steyer backed Rep. Tony Exum (HD-17), who holds a competitive seat in El Paso County.
-He also donated to Rep. Barbara McLachlan (HD-59) in Southwest Colorado, and Rep. Jeff Bridges (HD-3) in Denver’s southern suburbs.
-Steyer’s wife, Kathryn, also gave a matching $400 donation to Exum.
+Steyer supported Rep. Tony Exum (HD-17) in El Paso County, Rep. Barbara McLachlan (HD-59) in Southwest Colorado, and Rep. Jeff Bridges (HD-3) in Denver’s southern suburbs.
+Additionally, Steyer’s wife, Kathryn, matched his donation with another $400 to Exum.

 “Our focus has always been on equal opportunity for all Coloradans, and that doesn’t fit with what Tom Steyer wants to do,” Neville told Western Wire.
 “He’s very concerned about making sure government picks and chooses winners and losers and makes decisions for Coloradans.”